ahnan4arch/op-docs/Open Peer - Protocol Specification.md

     * Proof of 'identity access secret' - proof required to validate that the 'identity access secret' is known, proof = hmac(`<identity-access-secret>`, "identity-access-validate:" + `<identity>` + ":" + `<client-nonce>` + ":" + `<expires>` + ":" + `<identity-access-token>` + ":lockbox-access")
     * Expiry of the proof for the 'identity access secret' - a window in which access secret proof is considered valid
     * Original identity URI
     * Identity provider (optional, required if identity does not include domain or if domain providing identity service is different)
   * Grant
     * ID - a client generated cryptographic unique ID representing the agent's permission to access the lockbox.
 Once this ID is generated by a client, it should remain stable in subsequent accesses (or a new permission grant will be required).
 This ID should remain secret to the client application.
   * Lockbox information
     * Lockbox domain - the domain hosting the lockbox
     * Lockbox account ID - (optional, if known) the assigned account ID for the lockbox
-    * Lockbox key "lockbox half" - (optional, if known and only key was just generated), this is server side base-64 encoded XORed portion of the lockbox key that must be combined with the client side portion of the key to create the full lockbox key.
+    * Lockbox key "lockbox half" - (optional, if known), this is server side base-64 encoded XORed portion of the lockbox key that must be combined with the client side portion of the key to create the full lockbox key.
 If specified the identity access token and proof must be specified.
-    * Lockbox key "hash" - hash of the combined XORed lockbox key.
-If the lockbox key "lockbox half" is specified then this lockbox hash is reset to this hash specified otherwise this hash can be used to login to the lockbox account (by specifying the original identity with the "identity access token" and "proof" information being optional).
+    * Lockbox key "hash" - (optional) hash of the combined XORed lockbox key.
+If this hash is specified then this hash can be used to login to the lockbox account (by specifying the lockbox account ID).
     * Lockbox reset flag - (optional) if specified and true, a new lockbox must be created for the identity specified (and an identity must be specified for access) and this identity must become unassociated with any other lockboxes.
 If this identity was previously the only associated identity with a previous lockbox then the previous lockbox can be deleted entirely.

 ### Returns